-Using melphalan as the principal alkylating agent, in combination with TBI, was an attempt to employ a drug to which our patients' tumors had never been exposed and to avoid hemorrhagic cystitis, which had already occurred in some of our patients (i).
+receives any maintenance chemotherapy, is encouraging.
+Using melphalan as the principal alkylating agent, in combination with TBI, was an attempt to employ a drug to which our patients' tumors had never been exposed and to avoid hemorrhagic cystitis, which had already occurred in some of our patients (1).
 Indeed these results, coupled with survivals of more than 62 and 44 months in two of five recipients of allogeneic marrow treated identically, suggest that this protocol is worth studying further, particularly earlier in those children whose prognoses are unfavorable at diagnosis.
 It has also been encouraging that neither severe hemorrhagic cystitis nor idiopathic interstitial pneumonia occurred in this group of patients.